-The www.ketteringconference.co.uk website is owned and operated by Phoenix Leisure Management Limited and we are committed to ensuring that your privacy is protected online.
+The www.ketteringconference.co.uk website is owned and operated by Compass Services (UK) Limited (a member of Compass group PLC) and we are committed to ensuring that your privacy is protected online.
 This policy outlines how we will treat any personal information collected about you (in accordance with the Data Protection Act 1998).
 Our policy may change from time to time so please check back regularly.

 What information do we collect?

 In order to register with us or subscribe to any of our mailing lists, we will need to collect a certain amount of information from you first (e.g. name, address, email address, phone number).
 This information will not be sold or passed on to third parties without your prior consent.

 What do we use this information for?

 The information will be used to keep you informed about any offers and events we think may be of interest to you in relation to the trading divisions of Compass Services (UK) Limited, i.e. The Lighthouse Theatre, Kettering Conference Centre and Arena Sports.
 We will only send you such information if you have registered with us.
 You can amend your details and personal preferences, in terms of the information you receive from us, at any time by emailing us at email@example.com or phoning us on 01536 414414.
 Any information we collect will be periodically evaluated to assess whether we should continue to hold such data and you are free to notify us at any time if you wish us to remove this information.

 We may occasionally analyse statistics regarding general web traffic, sales figures and customers but these will not feature any specific personal information and will be done to gain a better understanding of our audiences.